-We communicate with all employees worldwide via e-mail and also use employee meetings to facilitate the exchange of views with senior management and discuss the progress made by the group.
+Ashmore communicates with all employees worldwide via e-mail and also uses employee meetings to facilitate the exchange of views with senior management and discuss the progress made by the group.

-On an annual basis, we aim to bring together employees from all global locations in order to facilitate better relationships and communication between areas of the group and to ensure that there is a consistent strategy message delivered to all employees.
+On an annual basis, Ashmore aims to bring together employees from all global locations, either in person or through video or telephone conferencing, in order to facilitate better relationships and communication between areas of the group and to ensure that there is a consistent strategy message delivered to all employees.